Creating reviews

 Review assignments

-The third part of the Create Review form lets you assign a user to review the components and grant or deny them the ability to edit the text in review.
+The fourth part of the Create Review form lets you assign a user to review the components and grant or deny them the ability to edit the text in review.

 You can add multiple reviewers.
-The first use listed must complete their review assignment before the next user in the list can start their review.
+The first user listed must complete their review assignment before the next user in the list can start their review.

 An administrator can remove the ability for all reviewers to edit content and track changes.